Comparing IBM Plex and Fira Sans

 But what I want to chat about is what IBM has been up to: unveiling their new Plex font family made by Bold Monday.

-The typeface is impressive stuff that captures my interest for a few reasons:
+The typeface is impressive stuff that captures my interest:

 - IBM is looking to solve many of the same issues that we are at EMBL: Helvetica is an imperfect and bland go-to choice.